11/24/10

 Prayer Stones Turkey, spring, 2011

-A Poetic-Visual Meditation on "the Sacred"
+A Poetic-Visual Meditation on "the Sacred,"

-and Islamic Sacred Art and Sacred Knowledge
+Islamic Sacred Art and Sacred Knowledge

 Double-page illuminations for "An Imaginary Book" Chapter I